samueleaton/finalform/BACKLOG.md

 - [ ] add `validationInputs` api
 - [ ] add lots of comments
 - [ ] add APIs for setting config values after creating parser
+- [ ] extract only used lodash methods to make bundle smaller